bazel-contrib/SIG-rules-authors/go-tutorial.md

 load("@bazel_gazelle//:def.bzl", "gazelle")

 # The following comment defines the import path that corresponds to the repository root directory.
-# This is a critical definition, and if you mess this up all of the BUILD file generation
+# This is a critical definition, and if you mess this up all of the `BUILD.bazel` file generation
 # will have errors.

 # Modify the prefix to your project name in your git repository.

-# gazelle:prefix github.com/bazel-contrib/Bazel-learning-paths/tutorials/go-code-tutorial
+# gazelle:prefix github.com/bazelbuild/rules_go/tree/master/examples/basic-gazelle
 gazelle(name = "gazelle")

 # Add a rule to call gazelle and pull in new go dependencies.